 Recycle One More Thing On A Regular Basis

-There are other items that can be recycled if you make a little effort.
-If you opted for a real tree this Christmas, recycle it with the Fire Department this weekend.
+There are other items that.
+If you opted for a real tree this Christmas, this weekend.
 Granola bars, #2 or #4 plastic, and cosmetic containers are just a few examples.

 Pay bills and/or get them electronically to save the stamp and paper.
 I really find that this alieviates some stress and saves you time as well.

 I can’t stand junk mail.
 It is such a waste of time.
 Take .
 Then.